 The following contextual information may be used to serve advertisements to you:

-- Device Information: Your keyboard language settings, device type, and connection type.
+- Device Information: Your keyboard language settings, device type, OS version, mobile carrier, and connection type.

 - Device Location: If the Location-Based Apple Ads system service is enabled, then your location may be used to serve you geographically relevant ads.
 Your device location is not stored by Apple’s advertising platform and profiles are not constructed from this information.